Gititlinker/Robots---Digital-Crafts/README.md

 In "Projects" you will upload your work.
 Your projects name should be indicitive of your work, as apposed to your personal name.

-Project folder will include: video, photos, rhino+grasshoper and explaination (references, thoughts, changes and challanges).
+Project folder will include: video, photos, rhino+grasshoper and explaination (references, thoughts, changes and challenges).